Physician Assistant (Master of Physician Assistant Studies)

 Phase I: Didactic

-The didactic phase of study will include 12 months of instruction in the biomedical sciences and pre-clinical coursework designed to develop the student’s pre-clinical knowledge base, critical thinking skills and interpersonal communication skills.
+The didactic phase of study will include 12 months of integrated, systems-based instruction designed to develop the student’s pre-clinical knowledge base, clinical skills, critical thinking and interpersonal communication skills.
 Students will apply a biopsychosocial approach to learning patient care with a focus on integrating medical knowledge, clinical problem solving, reflection and communication skills.
-During the didactic phase, students will also be provided an early introduction to interprofessional clinical experiences to facilitate the transition into full-time experiential learning during Phase II.
+The following coursework is required:

 Phase II: Clinical